-The challenges we face currently are quite different than those we have faced in the past.
+The challenges dental hygienists currently face are quite different from those we have faced in the past.
 In the past, the challenge was finding effective treatment and maintenance of periodontal disease.
-Currently, we face the challenge of highlighting the need to continue the treatments we struggled to perfect.
-The need for well-trained and educated dental hygienists to continue to serve alongside dentists to improve not only oral health but overall health as well, still remains.
+Now, we face the challenge of highlighting the importance of a dental hygienist’s role in patient care in the first place.

 Early Civilization

 There is clear evidence that, as far back as 5000 BC, people were suffering from periodontal disease.
 The Royal Library of Ashurbanipal holds thousands of clay tablets with information showing indications of periodontal disease and the treatments that were used in early civilization.
-One such remedy states, “…if a man’s teeth are loose and itch, a mixture of myrrh, asafetida, and opopanax, as well as pine-turpentine shall be rubbed on his teeth until blood comes forth and he shall recover.”
+One such remedy states, “…if a man’s teeth are loose and itch, a mixture of myrrh, asafetida, and opopanax, as well as pine-turpentine shall be rubbed on his teeth until blood comes forth and he shall recover.”1

 Periodontal Disease in the 1800s